Chat GPT facts & tips for small business owners

 ChatGPT doesn’t deliberately make stuff up.
 But sometimes, if it doesn’t have the right information, it might “fill in the blanks” in ways that sound plausible but aren’t accurate.
 This is known as a “hallucination” in AI speak.
 It’s why a quick double-check is always a smart move.

-Key limitations to watch out for therefore include potential inaccuracies or “hallucinations” in generated content, struggles with nuanced contexts, and a knowledge cutoff that may result in outdated information.
+Key limitations to watch out for, therefore, include potential inaccuracies or “hallucinations” in generated content and struggles with nuanced contexts.
 Additionally, the tool may lack the specific industry expertise that human professionals possess, making human review and expertise crucial.

 12. Is ChatGPT Free?